Sonja Gaudet

-Sonja Gaudet (born July 22, 1966, in North Vancouver, British Columbia) is a Canadian wheelchair curler.
+Sonja Gaudet (born July 22, 1966, in North Vancouver, British Columbia) is a Canadian wheelchair curler from Vernon, British Columbia.
 She was on the team that won gold in wheelchair curling at the 2006 Winter Paralympics, the 2010 Winter Paralympics and the 2014 Winter Paralympics.
-She was also the Canadian Flag bearer for the 2014 Winter Paralympics.
-She currently resides in Vernon, British Columbia.
+She was also the Canadian flag bearer for the 2014 Winter Paralympics.
+She currently resides in Vernon.

 Gaudet was awarded the Order of Sport in 2020, marking her induction into Canada's Sports Hall of Fame.
 She was the first wheelchair curler inducted into Canada's Sports Hall of Fame.
 In 2024, she was inducted into the World Curling Hall of Fame.